qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    feature's geometry in data source.

-.. index:: Geometryless feature
+.. index:: Geometryless feature, Multipoint, Multiline, Multipolygon
    single: Digitizing tools; Add Part

 Add Part
 --------

-You can |addPart| :sup:`Add Part` to a selected feature generating a :index:`multipoint`, :index:`multiline` or :index:`multipolygon` feature.
+You can |addPart| :sup:`Add Part` to a selected feature generating a multipoint, multiline or multipolygon feature.
 The new part must be digitized outside the existing one which should be selected beforehand.

 The |addPart| :sup:`Add Part` can also be used to add a geometry to a geometryless feature.
-First, select the feature in the attribute table and digitize the new geometry with the :index:`Add Part` tool.
+First, select the feature in the attribute table and digitize the new geometry with the |addPart| :sup:`Add Part` tool.

 .. index::